Dr. Peter Highnam, IARPA Director

 Dr. Catherine Marsh joined IARPA as its Deputy Director in February, 2013.
 Dr. Marsh is a power sources expert with extensive experience leading development teams both in industry and for the government.
 Prior to IARPA, Dr. Marsh was the Director of Power Sources Center in the Directorate of Science and Technology at the Central Intelligence Agency (CIA), where she led a group that provide multi-disciplinary, agile, flexible, and innovative power solutions for the Intelligence Community.
 While in industry, she led the team that put lithium ion technology on numerous platforms, including the MARS Rover Spirit & Opportunity.
 Dr. Marsh is a DNI Fellow and a member of the CIA’s Distinguished Expert Cadre.
 She holds B.S. and Ph.D. degrees in inorganic and analytical chemistry from Brown University.

-Dr. Robert Neches, Director, Incisive Analysis Office (IA)
+Dr. Rita Bush, Acting Director, Incisive Analysis Office (IA)

 Susan Alexander, Director, Safe and Secure Operations Office (SSO)